 What Makes a Tennessee Whiskey Different from a Bourbon?

 From time to time, the question of whether Tennessee whiskey and Bourbon are the same or not keeps popping up in the whiskey-drinking community.
 Many argue that both are the same, especially since they hail from states that reside next to each other.
 And the fact that they even look alike when poured in glasses and placed side by side seem to bolster the argument.

 In reality, Tennessee whiskey and Bourbon are not the same things.
 Despite the fact that they originate from neighboring states, calling Tennessee whiskey bourbon is a gross disrespect to the unique process as well as the rich history that differentiates Tennessee whiskey from other types of whiskeys.

-In the beginning, Bourbon and Tennessee whiskey were distilled using similar processes.
+In the beginning, Kentucky Bourbon and Tennessee whiskey were distilled using similar processes.
 Both spirits were distilled from 51 percent corn, and are poured into new, charred oak barrels, and left to age.
 The only difference is that the freshly-distilled Tennessee whiskey is charcoal filtered right before it is committed into the charred oak barrels while Bourbon goes straight into the barrels without undergoing filtration.

 The process of filtering freshly-distilled whiskey through charcoal – or steeped in the carbonaceous material – before putting it in an oak barrel for aging is known as the Lincoln County Process.
 The charcoal that is used for Tennessee whiskey is obtained from sugar maple trees that are specially selected and burned seasonally within the premises to make charcoal.
 The work of the charcoal is to remove the color from aged white rums.
 This is why the Lincoln County Process is sometimes known as “Charcoal mellowing.”